-A 40 Amp main fuse and a 40 Amp EPS fuse are located to the left of the battery If the fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
+A 40 Amp main fuse and a 40 Amp EPS (1) fuse are located next to the battery.
+If the fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
 Turn on the main switch.
-If the fuse immediately blows again, contact your dealer.
+If the fuse immediately blows again, please contact your dealer.